You’re a busy manufacturer that can’t afford to wait for materials to come back from the roll former. You’re also keeping a close eye on your budget.

-Roll Forming Tooling, Meet Kanban
+Metal Forming Tools, Meet Kanban

 Kanban is among the most successful versions of this pull, or “just in time,” approach to manufacturing.
-When applied, a Kanban system uses a visual approach with cards or bins or other aids to keep the process in sight and top of mind.
+When applied, a Kanban system uses a visual approach with cards, bins or other aids to keep the process in sight and top of mind.
 The concept is actually more a philosophy than a system because each application is different, with its own challenges to overcome.

-Cutting lead times
+- Cutting manufacturing lead times

-Standardizing the manufacturing floor layout
+- Standardizing the manufacturing floor layout

 Kanban in Roll Form Tooling

-Kanban is all about perfecting manufacturing processes, and one area that presents a prime target for improvement is the handling of tools.
+Kanban is all about perfecting manufacturing processes, and one area that presents a prime target for improvement is the handling of metal shaping tools.
 Keeping all tools in one central location is a start because it saves time and eliminates the cost of reinventing the wheel because the first wheel can’t be found.
 Add a Kanban approach, and the results can be impressive.

 The main components of a tool centralization system may include:

-A central tool storage area that serves all production lines
+- A central tool storage area that serves all production lines

-A feedback loop that indicates when roll forming tooling needs maintenance and/or sharpening.
+- A feedback loop that indicates when roll forming tooling needs maintenance and/or sharpening.

 Some may argue that central tool storage destroys the convenience of having storage at each production line.
 However, the benefits outweigh the drawbacks.
-Workers tends to specialize in one area.
+Workers tend to specialize in one area.
 With storage at each line, a “specialized” worker tends to create a personal system with which no one else is familiar.
 This can lead to big problems when the “specialist” gets sick or leaves and someone else needs to find a tool ASAP.